Hoya kerrii Trailing

 Pro Tip

-Start by keeping your hoya root-bound, ensuring enough light for flowering, and avoiding overwatering.
+Keeping hoya root-bound encourages the plant to focus its energy on flowering rather than growing new foliage.
+This can result in more frequent and abundant blooms, making for a visually stunning and healthy plant.
 Ensure your hoya receives several hours of direct sunlight daily and avoid overwatering, as it can cause the soil to become too damp, hindering the blooming process.

 The Hoya Kerrii is a popular plant known for its heart-shaped leaves.
-It comes in two variations: the solid green Single Heart Hoya Kerrii and the variegated Single Heart Hoya Kerrii, both stunning additions to any plant collection.
+Also popular for valentines and relationships is the single heart leaf version that comes in two variations: the solid green Single Heart Hoya Kerrii and the variegated Single Heart Hoya Kerrii, both stunning additions to any plant collection.

 Interestingly, both the single-heart and variegated single-heart Hoya Kerrii are actually the same plant.
-We here at Planet Desert take cuttings from the original plant and cultivate them to produce the single-heart-shaped leaf that people love the most.
+At Planet Desert we take cuttings from the original plant and cultivate them to produce the single-heart-shaped leaf that people love the most.
 It's amazing how we can create different variations of the same plant through propagation.

 Propagation of the Hoya kerrii can be done through stem cuttings.
 When hoyas are getting ready to sprout new leaves or blooms, they send out long vines that are often bare for a period of time.
 Unless you are attempting to limit growth, never cut these hoya vines.
 Eventually, mature plants will start to sprout leaves or flowers.